-That is the motto adorning the New Holland Brewing Company tasting glasses, and it’s exactly what you should do at this West Michigan brewery.
+Stop and taste.
+That is the motto adorning the New Holland Brewing Company tasting glasses, and that is exactly what you should do when visiting the New Holland Pub on 8th.

-Located in Holland, Mich., the brewery is celebrating 20 years of brewing and serving craft beer in this small coastal town about 30 miles southwest of Grand Rapids.
+Located in Holland, Michigan, the brewery is celebrating 20 years of brewing and serving craft beer in this small coastal town about 30 miles southwest of Grand Rapids.

 But, 20 years ago, New Holland was a pioneer — bringing craft beer to a small town with a heavily Dutch, Christian, and conservative population.
 So, why open a brewery in Holland?
 Well, as Fred Bueltmann, Vice President of Brand & Lifestyle, simply put it: Because it needs one.

 “We wanted to provide something that wasn’t really here,” Bueltmann said.

 And, they certainly did.
 In 2002, New Holland relocated from its warehouse beginning to its current family-friendly tavern.
 Right in the heart of downtown Holland, the New Holland Pub on 8th serves as a gathering place for the local community and visitors alike.

 I recently dined at the Pub on 8th and enjoyed the laid-back atmosphere of eating and drinking at picnic tables on the outdoor patio.
 Inside the restaurant are two dining rooms, including a large bar.
 The spacious pub offers plenty of seating, whether you prefer al fresco dining or watching passersby through the nearly floor-to-ceiling windows of the air-conditioned tavern.

 Table of Contents